Over 500 Report Getting Sick After Visiting Tennessee Zipline Canopy Tour

 Part of that prevention included using bottled water and adding more filtration to their water wells.
 The entire facility actually closed on July 8 so that they could sanitize everything.

-As for how they went about learning how many were affect, according to KNOX, the health department used CLIMB Works online sales records to email 2,901 surveys asking patrons of the business if they became ill after visiting the attraction.
+As for how they went about learning how many were affected, according to KNOX, the health department used CLIMB Works online sales records to email 2,901 surveys asking patrons of the business if they became ill after visiting the attraction.
 All in all, over 800 people responded, with over 500 reporting that they did indeed feel ill after their visit.
 But that number could be much larger since many arrived in groups ranging in size from two to 30 in size, which of course the survey didn’t address.

-Many online reviews that came into the company’s Facebook and TripAdvisor pages also mentioned getting ill, according to PEOPLE.
+Many online reviews that came into the company’s Facebook and TripAdvisor pages also mentioned getting ill, according to People.
 The reviewers, in discussing their experience, included their symptoms which all sounded similar.
 CLIMB also reported to WVLT that they were getting between 80-100 calls complaining about getting sick after their visit.

 Norovirus is a gastrointestinal virus that can last one to two days.
 Signs that you may have it include nausea, vomiting, and diarrhea.
 Enteropathogenic E. coli can last up to several days and causes diarrhea.
-The Health Department suggested that those who became sick after visiting should go see their doctor and consider having a stool test performed.
+The health department suggested that those who became sick after visiting should go see their doctor and consider having a stool test performed.